 The development of the standard classifications and the data processing system, which will satisfy the needs discussed in chapter 2 and the needs of the executive branch, is recognized to be a major, long-term project requiring the cooperation and coordination of all elements of the Federal Government.

-As detailed congressional requirements become reasonably well defined, we will make them available to the executive branch, which has the primary development responsibilities, so that it may continue with the implementation of the classifications and data processing system.
+As soon as most of the needs are reasonably well defined, we will make them available to the executive branch, which has the primary development responsibilities, so that it may produce the long-range plan for implementation.

-We are working with the executive branch system developers and with the congressional information users to insure that the needs of the Congress are considered adequately.
+We are working with the executive branch system developers and with the congressional information users to ensure that the needs of the Congress are considered adequately.
 We have obtained a significant amount of detail regarding the general statements of needs contained in chapter 2, which will be used in our continuing work with the system developers.
-We intend to review with potential congressional users the standard classifications of programs, activities, receipts. and expenditures proposed by the executive branch.
+We intend to review with potential congressional users the standard classifications of programs, activities, receipts, and expenditures proposed by the executive branch.

-In addition, we will be working with each committee staff to define specific information requirements in a structure which is most meaningful to the committee.
+In addition, we will be working with each committee staff to define specific information needs in a structure which is most meaningful to the committee.
 (As an illustration, see apps.
 II and III.)
 We intend to perform similar work associated with the information needs of the members of Congress.
-We have developed the interview and documentation procedures we will use during the study.
-We are planning to be able to furnish the executive branch with requirements documentation as it is completed so the systems development work can be initiated as soon as possible.
-We initiated the detailed requirements interviews in August 1972, and we expect to complete our requirements study with all committees by the end of 1973.
-Also during this time we will be planning and arranging for the congressional access and use of the data from the executive branch systems.
+The results of these efforts and the comments received on this report will be used in our work with the executive branch on the development of the standard classifications and the data processing system.